kengraf/GenCyber/LessonPlanThursday.md

 *Module 1: New Hampshire*
 First nations, black hertiage, revolutionary heros, civil war ballonist, cold war, and more.
 All in New Hampshire.

 *Module 2: United States*
 Slave spies, women pioneers, Navajo code, Selma, and more.
+All in the U.S.A.

 *Module 3: World*
-TBD
+Global warming haiku, Not so secret cables, Aborigines, Antiquity, GCHQ, and more.
+Anywhere

 ### Level of Instruction
 The lesson is intended for high school learners (beginner and intermediate levels)